StanfordHCI/illusionofempathy/README.md

-# Supplementary Material for: The Illusion of Empathy?
+# Supplementary Material: The Illusion of Empathy?
 The Illusion of Empathy?
 Notes on Displays of Emotion in Human-Computer Interaction

 General Reference - Identities – Contains list of identities and identity categories used in Exploration 2.